 “He said winter was almost over,” muses Peter.
 “You know what that means,” he says to his sisters, “no more ice.”
 We cut to the frozen river they’re supposed to cross, which is not looking so very frozen anymore.

 I can resign myself to an adaptation adding an action scene to this part of the story.
 I don’t love the idea, but I don’t passionately despise it either.
 However, from when I first heard the specific idea for this action scene, I thought it didn’t make sense thematically since the melting of snow and ice is supposed to be a good thing in the story.
 The book at this point states that they couldn’t have kept to the river valley because it was flooded with melting snow, but that didn’t matter since the Witch could no longer pursue them in her sleigh and they could afford to take their time.[8]The 1979 cartoon would also add an action scene at this point with the Witch’s sleigh almost catching up to the characters.
-But in that one, the coming of spring would save the day as it slowed … Continue reading Fortunately, when I saw the movie for the first, I was so caught up in the action that I forgot to worry about thematic considerations.
+But in that one, the coming of spring would save the day as it slowed … Continue reading Fortunately, when I saw the movie for the first time, I was so caught up in the action that I forgot to worry about thematic considerations.
 On subsequent viewings, knowing exactly what’s going to happen, I find my mind wandering more.
 Oh well.

 “We need to cross now,” says Peter.
 Lucy suggests Mr. Beaver make a dam.
 “I’m not that fast, dear,” he says.
 I feel like that’s obvious, but I guess they had to point it out to all the little kids watching.